Surgery of the Foot & Ankle

 There is no doubt that a successful ankle fusion can lead to excellent pain relief but it does lead to marked stiffness and if other joints are involved the stiffness can be quite profound.
 Despite this, ankle fusion remains my favoured option in most cases of severe arthritis of the ankle.
 Ankle joint replacement is now becoming established as an alternative but there is no doubt that it is not as successful or long lasting as hip or knee replacements.
 The early experience of ankle replacements was very disappointing indeed but there have been great improvements in the design and there are now several makes commercially available.
 Some surgeons claim excellent results and there is no doubt that when a successful ankle replacement maintains good motion patients are very happy indeed with the operation.
 The problem with ankle replacement, as with big toe joint replacement, is that if it fails and needs to be removed salvage can be very difficult indeed.
-I have no doubt however that ankle joint replacement will become a viable alternative to fusion in the near future.
-Personally I reserve ankle replacements for the elderly and the relatively immobile rheumatoid patients.

 Surgery has a lot to offer the rheumatoid patient with foot and ankle problems.
 In the last 15 years there has been an explosion of interest in foot and ankle surgery and there are now many orthopaedic surgeons in the UK who specialise in foot and ankle surgery.
-The newer techniques are therefore more widespread and practised by a greater number of foot and ankle surgeons, providing more availability with a wider range of treatment options for the rheumatoid patient.
+The newer techniques are therefore more widespread and practiced by a greater number of foot and ankle surgeons, providing more availability with a wider range of treatment options for the rheumatoid patient.

 References available on request